bwright70/Guide-to-Legos/Circles.md

 ### Guide to 2x2

 Alright first we're going to make a circle that 16mm in diameter.
+I made a Variable called RowsandColumns to help me keep track of things.

+So the circle should actually be dimensioned RowsandColumns * 8mm

 Extrude that circle out #Height which in this guide is (10/3)mm